COVID-19 - Coronavirus status

 Julia Parker, LPC, has gathered some resources for mental health self-care.
-Situations like the one we're in now can cause all kinds of stress and anxiety in ways that may surprise us.
+Situations like the Covid pandemic can cause all kinds of stress and anxiety in ways that may surprise us.
 It's normal, and it's nothing that we need to feel shame about.
 It doesn't mean someone's faith is weak if stressful times cause stressed reactions.
 Please take advantage of the following resources - not only now, but in the months ahead.
 Stress reactions can occur well over a year after stressful events.

 Video from Julia: click here